Dayananda Saraswati: Teachings of Dayananda

-He opposed caste system, Sati practice, Murti worship, child marriage, etc. which are against the spirit of the Vedas and advocated that all evils of society should be thoroughly investigated and should be removed.
-The Varna should be based on education and profession and in his book Satyarth Prakash, he quotes passages from Manusmriti, Grihya Sutras, and Vedas which support his claims.
+He opposed caste system, Sati practice, child marriage, etc. which are against the spirit of the Vedas and advocated that all evils of society should be thoroughly investigated and should be removed.
+The Varna should be based on education and profession, and in his book Satyarth Prakash, he quotes passages from Manusmriti, Grihya Sutras, and Vedas which support his claims.
 He advocated the notion of Chakradhipatya (One Government Throughout the World).